bdittmer-godaddy/if/README.md

 The Basement TV Room is south of the Basement Office.
 The Basement TV Room is east of the Basement Game Room.
 [cable closet]
-[TODO: TV is playing Rick and Morty / vat of Acid / remote change]
+[TV is playing Rick and Morty / vat of Acid / remote change] The Basement TV Room TV is a television in the Basement TV Room.
+The description is "The TV is playing Rick and Morty; one of the best episodes ever.
+You cannot find the remote".
+The Basement TV Room TV is switched on.
+Before examining the Basement TV Room TV:
+	display the Figure of TV1.

 Section 4 - Hallway